 Function Description Alarm Silence Reminder A three tone sequence sounds approximately every three minutes when the alarm silence duration is OFF and alarm silence reminder is ON or when the alarm volume is OFF.
 Pulse Beep A single beep sounds for each detected pulse.
 The pitch of the pulse beep signal changes with a point-by-point rise or fall in the saturation level.
-High Priority Alarm A high-pitched, fast-pulsing tone indicates PULSE TIMEOUT, BATTERY CRITICALLY LOW, or SYSTEM FAILURE.
-Medium Priority Alarm A medium-pitched, pulsing tone indicates a violation of SpO2 or pulse rate limits.
-Low Priority Alarm A low-pitched, slow-pulsing tone at 3.5 second intervals indicates SENSOR DISCONNECT, SENSOR OFF, or BATTERY LOW.
-SPDTM Alert Alarm A trio of quick high-, medium-, high-pitched tones at 2.5 second intervals indicates an SPDTM Alert alarm.
+High Priority Alarm A high-pitched, fast-pulsing tone at 4-second intervals.
+Examples: PULSE TIME- OUT, BATTERY CRITICALLY LOW, or SYSTEM FAILURE.
+Medium Priority Alarm A medium-pitched, pulsing tone at 8-second intervals.
+Examples: Violation of SpO2 or pulse rate limits, or BATTERY LOW.
+Low Priority Alarm A low-pitched, slow-pulsing tone at 16-second intervals.
+Examples: TREND DATA LOST or EXTENDED UPDATE.
+SPDTM Alert Alarm A trio of quick high-, medium-, high-pitched tones at 2.5-second intervals indi- cates an SPDTM Alert alarm.
 Power-On Self-Test Pass A one-second tone indicates power on and successful completion of power-on self-test.